edwardwawrzynek/codekata-civ/civ-rules.md

 If an army successfully moves into an opponent's city, they gain ownership of it and any of the opponent's workers and armies within manhattan distance 2.

 ### Fog of War
-All tiles are hidden from a player, unless they are within manhattan distance of 3 from a city, worker, or army.
+All tiles are hidden from a player, unless they are within manhattan distance of 3 from that player's city, worker, or army.

 ## Winning
 The game is won once one player is the only one that controls any cities.

-TODO: after number of turns, score cities, workers, and armies